waveclaw/puppet-facter_cacheable/README.md

 facter\_cacheable implements a Puppet feature for Facter that caches fact values for a given time.

+> This does not work correctly with Puppet Enterprise 2016 as it purges the puginsynced facts directory on each run.

 ## Module Description

 As mentioned in many getting started with Puppet guides, including some by